Citizenship & Naturalization

 In general, you must be a lawfully admitted permanent resident and have resided here as a permanent resident for at least five years before filing, with no single absence from the U.S. of more than one year.

-Forces can naturalize in less time.
+Legal permanent residents who are married to U.S. citizens or have served in the U.S. Armed Forces can naturalize in less time.
 You should be physically present in the U.S. for at least half of the residency period that applies to your case.

 3. Loyalty – You must pledge loyalty to the U.S.

-1. Good Moral Character
+4. Good Moral Character

 You need to show that you have been a person of good moral character for the statutory period (typically five years or three years if married to a U.S. citizen or one year for Armed Forces expedite) before filing for naturalization.
 Certain criminal convictions or conduct may prevent you applicant from showing that you are a person of good moral character.

-2. English
+5. English

-Applicants for naturalization must be able to speak, read, write and understand simple words and sentences in the English language.
+You must be able to speak, read, write and understand simple words and sentences in the English language.
 Some longtime elderly permanent residents and people with certain disabilities are exempt from the English language requirement.

 6. History and Government

-Applicants are required to pass a short civics test on the U.S. history and government.
+You need to pass a short civics test on the U.S. history and government.

 Citizenship From A U.S. Citizen Parent – Acquisition or Derivation